Think outside the box with 10 creative wedding ideas

 3. Get the groom to make an entrance

 Everyone expects a grand entrance from the bride, but what about the groom?
-Have him share in the fun by arriving in a helicopter (complete with James Bond music, suits and cool sunnies on the boys), a water ski, boat, horse and anything unique.
-I had a groom arrive on a tractor for a country wedding.
-What a hoot – no-one was expecting that.
+Have him share in the fun by arriving in a helicopter (complete with James Bond music, suits and cool sunnies on the boys - What a hoot - no-one expects that), a water ski, boat, horse and anything unique.
+I've even had a few grooms arrive on a tractor for country weddings.

 Make an entrance in a helicopter